kyma-project/test-infra/cmd/image-builder/README.md

 - ADO pipelines

 kaniko and BuildKit build images locally, while for the ADO pipelines backend, Image Builder calls ADO API to start the build process.
-To use the kaniko backend, use the `image-builder` image.
+To use the kaniko backend, use the `image-builder` image and set the `build-in-ado` flag to `false`.
-To use the BuildKit backend, use the `buildkit-image-builder` image.
+To use the BuildKit backend, use the `buildkit-image-builder` image and set `build-in-ado` falg to `false`.
 The ADO backend is supported by both images.
-To use it, you need to provide the `--build-in-ado=true` flag.
+This is the default backend.
+The preferred and default way to build images is to use the ADO backend because it's the only SLC-29 compliant backend.
 The BuildKit and kaniko backends are deprecated and will be removed in the future.
-The preferred way to build images is to use the ADO backend because it's the only SLC-29 compliant backend.

 ### Azure DevOps Backend (ADO)